Hasnake84/AWS-CodeCommit-build-Pipeline/README.md

 This project implements a DevSecOps pipeline for integrating security scanning throughout the application development lifecycle within the AWS environment.
 The pipeline leverages various tools to identify and address security vulnerabilities early, ensuring a more secure and robust application.
 # Objectives:
  <a href="https://imgur.com/9BxctDm"><img src="https://i.imgur.com//9BxctDm.png" title="source: imgur.com" /></a>
+# Implementation:
+This project involves configuring CodePipeline, CodeBuild, and integrating the chosen security scanning tools (SonarCloud, Snyk, TruffleHog) with the pipeline.
+Additionally, IAM roles and policies need to be set up to grant the pipeline and build services access to the CodeCommit repository and required AWS resources.
 # Code Repository (AWS CodeCommit)
 This serves as the central repository where developers store their application code.
 # SonarCloud (SAST) Static Application Security Testing